mateuszwszola/react-auth/README.md

-# React authentication with Firebase Template
+# React Authentication with Firebase